rixx/books.rixx.de/data/reviews/stephen-king/11-22-63/index.md

   rating: 3
 ---

-I found **11/22/63** a pretty good time travel story (Would you give five years of your life to stop the JFK assassination, given the chance?). *Stephen King*, as always, excells at the depiction of real, gritty human life with all its ups and downs.
+I found **11/22/63** a good time travel story (Would you give five years of your life to stop the JFK assassination, given the chance?). *Stephen King*, as always, excells at the depiction of real, gritty human life with all its ups and downs.
 I really think he can write about anything, natural or supernatural, as long as it has at least a tenuous connection to Maine.
-The story had internal consistency, a bit of character development (with a not all that clever protagonist, which I appreciated – not all protagonists need to be the cleverererest), and a pretty satisfying conclusion.
+The story had internal consistency, a bit of character development (with a not all that clever protagonist, which I appreciated – not all protagonists need to be the cleverererest), and a satisfying conclusion.
 Readers of It will appreciate the tie-ins, and I caught whiffs of the Dark Tower aesthetic and resonating themes.
 The quality of writing is, as always with King, good: believable characters, mostly even with more than one dimension, tight writing, the usual brilliant use of foreshadowing and -telling.